geneontology/geneontology.github.io/_docs/gocam-overview.md

 ## What is a GO-CAM model ?

 A GO-CAM model is a combination of standard GO annotations to produce a network of annotations ("model"), that is a more complete model of biological function than the separate annotations.
 For example, a GO-CAM can represent how the activities of different gene products work together in a pathway or “biological program.”
 GO-CAM models can connect different pieces of information about the function of a gene product (joining together different annotations for the same gene product), and/or can connect functions of different gene products together by specifying how the activity of one gene product can affect the activity of another gene product.
 All connections in a GO-CAM model are made using clearly defined semantic relations from the [Relations Ontology](http://www.obofoundry.org/ontology/ro.html){:target="blank"}.
+Browse existing models on the [GO-CAM public site](http://geneontology.org/go-cam/).

 *Nat Genet.
 Sep 2019.
 [Gene Ontology Causal Activity Modeling (GO-CAM) moves beyond GO annotations to structured descriptions of biological functions and systems](https://rdcu.be/bRIgY){:target="blank"}*